TrevorBuchanan/AgAIDResearch/ProjectNotes.md

 another plot of the same variety.
 If there was still missing data, then the next technique was to pull data from external weather sources nearby (to the site location).
 If there was still missing data, then linear interpolation was used.

+### Model Results Notes:

+* spring_ndvi_vi_mean_stacked_model
+  * Ends with low costs around 9 and val_loss around 12
+  * Performs worse compared to vanilla model when testing on unseen data

+* spring_ndvi_vi_mean_vanilla_model
+  * Ends with high costs around 30 and value costs around 100
+  * Performs relatively well on unseen data

+* spring_sr_vi_mean_vanilla_model
+  * Ends with high costs around 40 and value costs around 30
+  * Performs relatively well (but trained on all data, so no data left to tedt performance on unseen data)